 BLOG: Post Uni Depression

-This is what Katie (25) had to say about her experience after Uni.
+This is what Katie (25) had to say about her experience and the challenges she faced after leaving University.

 The transition to the working world post university is not without its challenges.
 A significant challenge for many is dealing with loneliness.
 You spend three plus years surrounded by your friends and suddenly that’s all gone; loneliness is bound to creep in.
 Another challenge is uncertainty about the future.
 This issue is also inevitable for some, as you spend years focused on exams and assignments and can forget about getting that all important work experience required for a job, alongside studying, working a job, spending time with family and friends etc.